bormaxi8080/osint-timeline/DRAFT.md

 This CLI framework is based on [`sploitkit`](https://github.com/dhondta/python-sploitkit/) and is an attempt to gather hacking techniques and exploits especially focused on **drone hacking**.
 For the ease of use, the interface has a layout that looks like Metasploit: https://github.com/dronesploit/dronesploit

 NTERCEPT.
 A free and open-source platform that unites the best signal intelligence tools into a single, accessible interface: https://github.com/smittix/intercept

+The ESP32-BlueJammer (Bluetooth jammer, BLE jammer, WiFi jammer, RC jammer) disrupts 2.4GHz communications.
+Using an ESP32 and nRF24 modules, it generates noise and unnecessary packets, causing interference between the devices communicating, making them unable to work as intended.
+Ideal for controlled disruption and security testing: https://github.com/EmenstaNougat/ESP32-BlueJammer

 ----